Cinema Rex fire: Threat of cinema to Shia extremists

-Investigation and legal
+Investigation and trial

-Iraj Mesdaghi wrote that at the beginning of Islamic Republic formation, Mousavi Tabrizi was carefully selected as the judge for Cinema Rex case.
+Iraj Mesdaghi wrote that at the beginning of Islamic Republic formation, Mousavi Tabrizi was carefully selected as the judge for the Cinema Rex case.
 His father-in-law Ayatollah Nouri Hamedani is reported to be one of the faces behind the Cinema Rex fire.
 The case was hardly moving forward at first.
 Later, due to pressures by public and the families of victims the court started on August 23, 1980.
 Reluctant to accept the Islamist roles, it ended up as a theatrical trial.
-After several resignations from district attorneys and officials, Mousavi Tabrizi played both the role of district attorney as well as judge.
+After several resignations from district attorneys and officials, Tabrizi played both the role of district attorney as well as judge.

 According to the Washington-based group Human Rights & Democracy for Iran, the families of the victims led the charge for further investigation of the case, even resorting to a long sit-in protest from April to August 1980.
 The new Iranian government arrested Captain Monir Taheri, who was accused by the Revolutionary Tribunal of Rudsar of having received guerrilla training in the United States.
 Taheri's defense maintained that he had never visited Abadan and that he was in Ahvaz at the time of the blaze.
 The tribunal found Taheri guilty and executed him shortly thereafter on 23 February 1979.

 Lasting from 25 August to 4 September 1980, the Revolutionary Tribunal oversaw 17 court sessions that involved the trial of 26 individuals, including the only survivor of the four-man arson team, Hossein Takbalizadeh, who stated in his defense that he was an unemployed drug addict.
 After much deliberation, Takbalizadeh and five others were put to death in public.

+In popular culture

+The Cinema Rex fire is depicted in the graphic novel Persepolis by Marjane Satrapi.
+In The Lion Women of Tehran by Marjan Kamali, Abdol is killed in the fire while visiting his cousin.